antifessional/p6-log-zmq/README.md

 apps (by sheer luck, the purpose of writing it) but not much else.
 A more general framework would require changing the pattern.

-The front is designed to be spartan.
-Apart from log(), setup is minimal:
-A single application-wide call to Logging::instance with arguments, plus no-parameters call for each additinal place in the code that wants to hold its own logger.
+Setup is minimal: A single application-wide call to Logging::instance with arguments, plus no-parameters call for each additinal place in the code that wants to hold its own logger.
 Enumerated arguments can be entered with colon notation and it is possible to set defaults and log with no extra arguments.
 A global .set-supress-level( :level)  can turn all logging off.
 When suppressed, log calls incur only the cost of argument checking.

 Format is a choice of json, yaml and a raw format based on ZMQ frames.
 It can be extended on both sides with user-provided functions.
 On the backend, there is currently no distinction between adding parsers and adding handlers.
-The built-in parsers-handelrs all write the logged message in multiline to STDOUT (useful for debugging, not so much for motinoring.)
+The built-in parsers-handelrs all write the logged message in multiline to STDOUT (useful for debugging, not so much for monitoring.)

 #### Status